-With both my boys I have found that a single microfibre insert has done us well a lot of the time.
+With all my children I have found that a single microfibre insert has done us well the majority of the time.
 I will sometimes double them up, but not regularly.
 Many other people have found that a single microfibre insert isn't enough and they have regular leaks.

 So what's the answer?

-Mix a quick absorbing insert (microfibre) with a more absorbent insert (bamboo) for the ultimate in inserts.
+Mix a quick absorbing insert (microfibre) with a more absorbent insert (bamboo or hemp) for the ultimate in inserts.
 Will this guarantee you'll have no leaks?
 Absolutely not.
 There's so many factors that we can't guarantee that!
 But it's definitely a great place to start.

-If you choose to do this, put the microfibre on top of the bamboo and then put them both inside the pocket.
-The microfibre will absorb quickly, and then slowly filter through to the bamboo, meanwhile nothing is touching the little one's skin.
+If you choose to do this, the order to put them in is microfibre, then bamboo, then hemp (or whichever combo you’re using), but still put them all inside the pocket.
+The microfibre will absorb quickly, and then slowly filter through to the bamboo and hemp, meanwhile nothing is touching the little one's skin.

 Also, a quick note.
-There are other types of inserts on the market including hemp, cotton and charcoal.
+There are other types of inserts on the market including cotton and charcoal.
 These all vary in absorbency and quality so feel free to do your research on these too.
-For now, we'll stick to what we love!

 Still have questions?
 Flick us a message and we'll do our best to help!